 Found nestling in the south west of England, Devon is an extremely rich and diverse county, and the landscape changes dramatically as you travel throughout the region.
 When you are in Devon, you will find that the jagged coastlines of the north and south of the county are beautifully juxtaposed by the rugged inland areas of Exmoor and Dartmoor and perfectly placed towns and villages.

-Use our map of Devon below to explore your perfect holiday location or find out where to go when you visit Devon:
+So whether you're looking to swing from the trees at Go Ape or be in awe by the natural landscape of Valley of the Rocks, use our map of Devon below to explore your perfect holiday location or find out where to go when you visit Devon:

 In the north of the county, you will find numerous coastal towns and quaint fishing villages such as the historic harbour town of Clovelly.
 North Devon is famed for its sweeping golden coastline and has some of the most well-renowned beaches in the UK and the world.
 Arguably the most celebrated and family friendly of these is Woolacombe beach alongside Saunton Sands, Croyde Bay, Westward Ho!, and Putsborough.
 Further along the coast is the popular tourist resort of Ilfracombe, where you are able to join the South West Coast Path and explore the area, as well as Lynton and Lynmouth which are well worth a visit to see the cliff railway and Valley of the Rocks.
 Exmoor National Park is found in North Devon, and offers visitors the chance to explore the walking and cycling trails and experience some truly breath-taking views of coast and country.
 Other places of interest in North Devon include Appledore, Barnstaple, and Bideford.